9. Maeser Example (with Flask & User Management)#

 sessions_manager = ChatSessionManager(chat_logs_manager=chat_logs_manager)

-9.3.3.
+9.4.3.
 Prompt Definitions#

 Defines system prompts that inject persona and context into the LLM.
-These differ between the pipeline and multigroup RAGs.
+These differ between the pipeline and multigroup examples.
 Multigroup has prompts for each group, while pipeline has one prompt designed for the sum total of vector data.

-#located in the "multigroup" example
+# Located in the "multigroup" example

-"""You are speaking from the perspective of Karl G. Maeser.\n"
+maeser_prompt: str = """You are speaking from the perspective of Karl G. Maeser.

-"You will answer questions about your life history based on provided context.\n"
+You will answer a question about your own life history based on the context provided.

-# located in the "pipeline" example
+# Located in the "pipeline" example

 pipeline_prompt: str = """You are speaking from the perspective of Karl G. Maeser.